Working with Excel as a Database

 Creating Multiple Connections to an Excel File

 While Eggplant Functional allows you to create more than one connection to an Excel file, doing so can lead to issues and errors.
-For example, if you connect to an Excel file as both a workbook (described on this page) and as a database (described here), Eggplant Functional might return an error message like InternalWorkbookError - data source needed but no workbook value.
-You can fix this error by closing one of the connections.
+For example, if you connect to an Excel file as both a workbook (described in Excel File Interaction) and as a database (described here), Eggplant Functional might return an error message like InternalWorkbookError - data source needed but no workbook value

 You can also create separate database connections to look at different tables in an Excel workbook, as shown below.